270 Days Until Havoc and The Uncertain End (part 1)

 Placing his Staff away, Zeydar moved across the room to his stash.
 Pulling out the package he thought of the tablets in his hands.
 One dissolved in his morning tea by his Superior supervisor, “unknown” to him.
 Two more now would be exactly what he needed to be able to get through the day.
 Tablets in his mouth he let the them dissolve on his tongue before he laid down, eyes to the ceiling.

 The process always took a bit of time and once the Sweet Dreams grabbed him, it did not let go.
-Since he had upped the dosage the high came faster.
+Since he had upped the dosage, the high came faster.
 He experienced the blending and bending of reality for far less time, skipping straight into the dreamscape he had longed for.
 Into the place he wanted to be.
 For other people the time it took to hit the dreams was different, but they all experienced the blending.
-The way the world began to ignite, and the way that time bent.
-The ways in which reality and dream melded and the people in your world existed until they didn’t and you were somewhere else — somewhere in the past.
+There was a commonality in way the world began to ignite, and the way that time bent.
+They all felt the ways in which reality and dream melded and the people in your world existed until they didn’t and you were somewhere else — somewhere in the past.
 Colors grew, exploded, twisted, and grew once more.
 Sounds vibrated across the skin, in the air, resonating deeply within.
 Most people that partied like the blending, not so much the dreams.
 Those who liked the dreams took enough to speed up the blending and live in the dreams for longer.

 He held his hands to the ceiling looking at the way it lit up from the sun outside his window.
 The light seemed corporeal.
 Hands moving through it, he thought of the spells to control the light magic, and then it appeared in his fingers sparkling.
 Of course it wasn’t actually there, it just seemed like it.
 He knew that better than anyone.
 It wasn’t like any Magician could use magic without a Staff on them.
 He had no such devices on him and so this movement of the light?
 It was the memories.
 It was the Sweet Dreams.
 It was–

 “Zeydar.”
 A voice startled him to sit up.
 Tyler stood at the door.
 His loving and strong Superior.
-Tyler was not his father, always having seemed too young to be.
+Tyler was not his father, as Zeydar was always reminded.
+He was young, Zeydar had to remind himself, too young to be a father by the standard Superior practices.
 He was not exactly a big brother either, being Zeydar’s Superior Supervisor.
 Tyler was Tyler.
 Brown hair and eyes, soft smile, tall, powerful, and everything Zeydar had once hoped to be.
 “This isn’t how you practice magic.”

 “What!
 This is insane!”
-The tablet next to Zeydar echoed.
+The computer screen next to Zeydar echoed.
 Videos of daring feats in Ovaria.
 He had been watching the videos after binging through all other sorts of them: fashion, comedy, and somehow he had ended up on EverDanger’s live cast.

 “EverDanger is live.”
-Zeydar held up his tablet, trying to justify his lack of practice.
+Zeydar held up the computer, trying to justify his lack of practice.

 “Oh?”
 Tyler walked in.
 “Won’t it be online later for you to watch?
 In your free time.”